Choosing the best vegan cheese is difficult these days with so many great dairy-free cheeses now available.

 It’s not all that long ago that if you said you were in the market for vegan cheeses, people might have looked at you funny.

 Recently, the game has completely changed.
 All hail vegan cheeses!

 You have so many awesome options for vegan cheese that nearly every small grocery store has at least one kind and a supermarket will have a dozen or more.

 “A vegan diet is probably the single biggest way to reduce your impact on planet Earth.”

 Joseph Poore, University of Oxford, UK; 2018

-So, with that in mind we’ve put together a list of the best vegan cheese for 2020.
+So, with that in mind we’ve put together a list of the best vegan cheeses of the year.